HuangPatrick16777216/code_judge/problems/tripleavg.md

 The next line contains `N` integers, each an element of `S`

 ## Output Format
-A single integer specifying the remaining value from the operations described above.
+A single integer specifying the remaining value from the operations described above.<br>
 Please print the output without the decimal point.
 The grader will mark it wrong otherwise.

 ## Constraints